The Honourable Steve Bracks, AC

 The Honourable Steve Bracks, AC was one of Victoria’s longest serving Premiers, serving from October 1999 until his retirement in 2007.

-Subsequent to his retirement as Premier of Victoria, The Hon Steve Bracks AC now holds three major honorary positions: as an Adviser to the Prime Minister of Timor-Leste, Xanana Gusmao; as a Director of the Bionics Institute of Australia Board; and as the Honorary Chair of The Union Education Foundation.
+Subsequent to his retirement as Premier of Victoria, The Hon Steve Bracks AC now holds four major honorary positions: as an Adviser to the Prime Minister of Timor-Leste, Xanana Gusmao; as the Chair of Cycling Australia, as Chair of the Melbourne Cricket Ground Trust; and as the Honorary Chair of The Union Education Foundation.

 He is Chairman of the superannuation fund Cbus, a non-executive Director of Jardine Lloyd Thomson Australia; and, a non-Executive Director of the Bank of Sydney.
 He was a Senior Adviser to KPMG from 2007 to 2012.
 He was also a member of the National Australia Bank’s Philanthropic Board from 2008 to 2013.

 Mr Bracks was also the Independent Chair for the Australian Subscription Television and Radio Association (ASTRA) from 2008 to 2013.

 During 2008 Mr Bracks was commissioned by the Federal Government to head a major review of the Australian Automotive Industry.
 He was the Automotive Envoy for the Australian Government 2009-2013.
 Additionally from 2011 to 2013 he was appointed Member of the Department of Foreign Affairs and Trade Council for Australian-Arab Relations (CAAR).